-§3.1-796.67:2 authorizes the State Veterinarian to inspect animal shelters, pounds, boarding establishments, kennels, pet shops, dealers, exhibitors, or groomers to provide proper care and protection of animals.

-§3.1-796.104:1 mandates the State Veterinarian approve training for basic training for animal control officers and continuing education.
+Chapter 65 of Title 3.2, Comprehensive Animal Care Laws authorizes the State Veterinarian to inspect animal shelters, pounds, boarding establishments, kennels, pet shops, dealers, exhibitors, or groomers to provide proper care and protection of animals, and mandates the State Veterinarian approve training for basic training for animal control officers and continuing

-Title 3.1, Chapter 27 Livestock and Poultry, Article 1.
+Chapter 60 of Title 3.2, Livestock and Poultry

-§3.1-723 mandates the establishment of the Office of the State Veterinarian and his assistants and §§3.1-724 through 3.1-741.1 mandates the State Veterinarian to protect domestic animals and poultry from disease.
+Chapter 59 of Title 3.2 mandates the establishment of the Office of the State Veterinarian and his assistants and Title 3.2, Chapter 60 mandates the State Veterinarian to protect domestic animals and poultry from disease.

-Title 3.1, Chapter 27 Livestock and Poultry, Section 3.1-725 mandates the operation of a laboratory system for the diagnosis of diseases of livestock and poultry as well as for other purposes which may be determined by the Board of Agriculture and Consumer Services.
+Chapter 59 of Title 3.2 mandates the operation of a laboratory system for the diagnosis of diseases of livestock and poultry as well as for other purposes which may be determined by the Board of Agriculture and Consumer Services.

-Specific sections of the Code of Virginia, Title 3.1, relating to agency programs are listed in each Service Area.
+Specific sections of the Code of Virginia relating to agency programs are listed in each Service Area